 The faculty of the Robert P. Stiller School of Business at Champlain College spend a lot of time working with employers and internship sites to determine the exact skills, knowledge and characteristics they are seeking in job candidates.
 The Business Administration program gives you the skills employers value most highly.

-By the time you complete the academic and internship requirements for your Business Administration BSBA degree, you will be able to:
+By the time you complete your Business Administration BSBA degree, you will be able to consider yourself to be the following:

-- The Expert / Generalist: Synthesize concepts from multipl business disciplines to address novel, systems-leved business situations.
+- The Expert/Generalist: Synthesize concepts from multiple business disciplines to address novel, systems-leved business situations.

 - The Whole-Brain Thinker: Analyze and evaluate evidence and appraise alternative viewpoints.